 In many mining operations there are a variety of different types of machinery used, as well as explosive or flammable products used in the mining.
 If proper care is not taken, the heat or sparks from the machinery can ignite flammable gas or other explosive materials and cause a fire.
 Fires or explosions in mining can be extremely dangerous in mines because the heat and smoke are trapped, causing the area to become deadly very quickly.
 In addition, these types of hazards can damage support structures and cause the mine to become unstable, resulting in a cave-in.

 When planning fire or explosion safety, it is necessary to take steps to keep all flammable gasses, liquids and other objects away from any heat source.
-In addition, its important to have all flammable liquids and gasses properly labeled with GHS labels (like these).
-These labels can be printed on an industrial label maker (similar to this one) quickly and efficiently.
+In addition, its important to have all flammable liquids and gasses properly labeled with GHS labels.
+These labels can be printed on an industrial label maker quickly and efficiently.
 Having an effective fire suppression system in place wherever possible is also critical.
 Finally, having all the miners know the evacuation routes can also save lives.

 Electrical Mine Safety